BabylonJS/Documentation/content/features/featuresDeepDive/materials/node_material/availableNodeBlocks.md

     -   Inputs:
-        -   input: Defines the initial value of the storage data
+        -   input: Defines the initial value of the stored data

         -   iterations: How many iterations for that loop (this will superseed the value defined on node.iterations)
     -   Outputs
         -   output: The aggregated value computed by the loop